 On July 4 and 6, 2015, the Israel Philharmonic Orchestra performed two concerts with Zubin Mehta conducting at the Charles Bronfman auditorium in Tel Aviv.
 On one night Khatia Buniatishvili performed the Liszt Piano Concerto No. 2.
 On the next night she played the Beethoven Piano Concerto No. 1.
 Videographer Christophe Boula was there to film Khatia's performances for Panamax.
 He must have been frustrated as he was unable to set up cameras at the back of the hall to shoot the orchestra and Khatia from normal angles of 4:00 to 8:00 o'clock.
 Most of his cameras were consigned to the sides and back of the stage (he did have one camera, probably hanging from a boom, that could shoot Khatia at the keyboard from about 7:00.)

 Boula was told to make a DVD-style recording.
 But he had the capability of shooting something far better.
 I wonder if Boula knew at the time that his work would eventually result in the first fine-art recording ever to be published in 4K with High Dynamic Range?
-And did Boula guess that this project would arguably turn into, from the viewpoint of PQ and SQ anyway, the best recording ever to be made a fine-art performance?
-And did he foresee that the wonderful images he would record would nevertheless be crippled by weak video content?
-Well, it's not likely that we well hear anything from Boula about all this, so we will have to try to explain it for you.
+And did Boula think this project had a chance to turn into, from the viewpoint of PQ and SQ anyway, the best recording ever to be made a fine-art performance?
+And did he foresee that the wonderful images he would record would nevertheless be crippled by odd defects in PQ and by weak video content?

-Eventually, Boula's filming of Khatia's concertos were published in 3 forms: a DVD (which we will ignore), a 2K Blu-ray (which we bought and reviewed here in late June 2017), and in 4K with HDR (stands for high dynamic range).
+Eventually, Boula's filming of Khatia's concertos were published in 3 forms: a DVD (which we will ignore), a 2K Blu-ray (which we bought and reviewed here in late June 2017), and in 4K with HDR (high dynamic range).
 We also bought the 4K/HDR version late in 2017, and at first we could not get it to play correctly in our HT.
-But after a comedy of errors (of the sort all too familiar to all early-adapters) we recently got it to play on our gear splendidly.
+But after a comedy of errors (of the sort all too familiar to all early-adapters) we recently got it to play on our gear.
 We will cover both the 2K Blu-ray and the 4K/HDR versions in this story.

 In the thumbnails above, you see (1) the front of the preliminary ("vorlaeufiges") or provisional package for the 4K/HDR version, (2) the final front of the 4K/HDR version, (3) the back of the final 4K/HDR version, (4) the front of the old-fashioned 2K Blu-ray package, and (5) the back of the 2K Blu-ray.